tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 over-represented in a query gene set.
 In case of so called over-represention analysis (ORA) methods the query is a list of unranked gene identifiers (Falcon and Gentleman 2007).
-In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query score ranked lists, e.g. all genes profiled by an assay
+In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query score ranked lists, *e.g.* all genes profiled by an assay (Subramanian et al. 2005; Sergushichev 2016; Duan et al. 2020).
-\[Subramanian et al. (2005); Sergushichev2016-ms; Duan2020-wz\].
 The actual sets can be composed of genes, proteins and even compounds.
 For simplicity. the term gene sets is used throughtout this text.